Day of the Fight (2023 film)

 Day of the Fight is a 2023 American drama film written and directed by Jack Huston in his directorial debut.
-It was inspired by and named after Day of the Fight, Stanley Kubrick's famed 1951 short-subject documentary.
+It was inspired by and named after Day of the Fight, Stanley Kubrick's 1951 short-subject documentary.
 It stars Michael Pitt, Nicolette Robinson, John Magaro, Steve Buscemi, Ron Perlman, and Joe Pesci.
 It premiered at the 80th Venice International Film Festival on September 5, 2023.

 Plot

-Follows a once-renowned boxer (Pitt) as he takes a redemptive journey through his past and present, on the day of his first fight since he left prison.
+Follows a once-renowned boxer as he takes a redemptive journey through his past and present, on the day of his first fight since he left prison.